38 Modern Ways to Decorate for Your Spring Wedding

 Spring Wedding Decorations

-The spring season is one of the best times to draw inspiration from Mother Nature for your wedding decor.
-Whether you incorporate floral motifs into your wedding invitations, add hollow eggshells to your centerpieces or deck out your reception venue with a canopy of wisteria, there are so many pretty ways to amp up your spring wedding decor.
-If you're getting married at a garden venue, use moss, butterflies and terracotta pots for a vibe inspired by a gardener's potting shed.
-For a more classic approach, drape lush flower garlands across chairs and banisters, or decorate with vintage botanical illustrations inspired by John Derian.
+If you're getting married in March, April or May, turn to Mother Nature for your spring wedding inspiration and decor.
+Whether you incorporate floral motifs into your wedding invitations, add hollow eggshells to your centerpieces or deck out your reception venue with a canopy of wisteria, there are so many pretty wedding ideas for spring.
+For a garden venue, use moss, butterflies and terracotta pots for a vibe inspired by a gardener's potting shed.
+Take a more classic approach by draping lush flower garlands across chairs and banisters, or decorate with vintage botanical illustrations inspired by John Derian.

 Whether suspended above your ceremony altar, wedding sweetheart table or dance floor, a greenery covered chandelier gives off the prettiest fairytale vibes.